dwiesendanger/MARS-Fire-Simulation/README.md

 ### Fire Spread Rules
 - Fire starts along the entire left column (x=0) of the grid
-- Fire spreads to adjacent trees using 4-connected neighborhood (North, South, East, West)
+- Fire spreads to adjacent trees using 4-connected neighborhood (North, South, East, West) by default
-- No diagonal spreading (consistent with NetLogo Fire model)
+- Optional diagonal spreading: When enabled, fire can spread in 8 directions (including NE, NW, SE, SW)
 - Burning cells transition to ember stages: Burning → Ember3 → Ember2 → Ember1 → Burned
 - Each ember stage lasts one tick, creating a realistic cooling effect
+- Fire spread probability: Configurable chance (0.0-1.0) that fire spreads to adjacent trees
 - Simulation ends when no cells are actively burning or cooling

 ### World Wrapping (NetLogo Feature)